-VART 3227 Evolutionary Graphics (3,4,0)

-Prerequisite: VART 2225 Experimental Illustration or VART 2226 Design for Hypermedia
+VART 3227 Evolutionary Graphics (3,4,0) (E) Prerequisite: VART 2226 Design for Hypermedia or VART 2227 Printmaking

 The course introduces the ideas and practices of evolutionary and generative methods to create complex visual imageries.
 In the context of procedural animation and computer graphics, the concepts of evolutionary biology can both simulate the form of nature and as well go beyond it by creating static or dynamic graphics with little reference in the physical world.